Skip to content

 Search

-Suppose there is an ambiguity in a will that could be interpreted in a couple of ways.
-Reading it one way would result in you inheriting a house with your siblings.
-Reading it another way would result in only you inheriting the house.
-In this scenario, can an executor of a will decide who gets what?
+Suppose there is ambiguous language that could be interpreted in multiple ways.
+One interpretation would result in you inheriting a house with your siblings.
+The other would result in only you inheriting the house.
+Can an executor decide who gets what in this scenario?

-Or suppose that a will directs for an income-producing rental property to be distributed in equal shares to you and your siblings.
-The executor informs you that dividing the property in this way would not be feasible since the rental units are not identical, so he buys the property himself and distributes the proceeds from the sale to you and your siblings.
-In this scenario, can an executor transfer property to himself?
+Or suppose a will directs for an income-producing rental property to be distributed in equal shares to you and your siblings.
+The executor informs you that dividing the property in this way would not be feasible since the rental units are not identical, so he offers to purchase the property himself and distribute the proceeds from the sale to you and your siblings.
+Can an executor transfer property to himself?

-Or, suppose estate administration began over a year ago, but the executor is not communicating with beneficiaries about where she is in the process.
-Beneficiaries have sent multiple requests to the executor for information, but to no avail.
-They now fear the executor could have run off with all the assets.
-Can the executor of a will take everything without facing any consequences?
+Or suppose estate administration began over a year ago, but the executor is not communicating with beneficiaries about its progress.
+Beneficiaries have sent numerous requests to the executor for information, but to no avail.
+They fear the executor may have taken off with the assets.
+Can the executor of a will take everything and get away with it?

-Or, what if there is no will?
+Or what if the decedent never created a will?
 Can an executor decide who gets what without a will?
-Does the executor have the final say?
+How is an intestate estate handled?

 TELL US WHAT HAPPENED.
 WE’LL BE IN TOUCH SOON.